 There are three colors to choose from, each representing one of the more famous personalities to have driven the GT40 at Le Mans.
 There’s the Bruce McLaren edition (black with silver stripes), Ken Miles edition (blue with white stripes) and Dan Gurney edition (red with white stripes).

-The Superformance GT40 replicas are so exquisitely built you could consider them pieces of art.
-The design team paid such close attention to detail when recreating the car that over 90 percent of the replica’s parts are interchangeable with the original, including the steel monocoque chassis.
+The Superformance GT40 replicas are so exact in appearance you could consider them pieces of art just like the originals.
+Many of the parts are interchangeable with the original, including the steel monocoque chassis.
 Superformance’s car also gets modern touches such as air conditioning, an adjustable pedal box and Bilstein shocks with H & R springs.